kotori-y/Scopy/README.md

 LipinskiRule(Disposed='Accepted', nViolate=1)
 ```

-The filed 'Disposed' means molecular state after a rule applied.
+The filed 'Disposed' represents molecular state after a rule applied.
 'Accepted' means obeying the rule.
 The attribute 'nViolated' means the number of violated requirement of this rule.

 If you want to get specific properties suggested in a rule, you could pass the <code>True</code>  to Parameter 'detail'(default: False)